 Any device that supports Quick Charge 4+ will also support PPS.
 If your phone was released in 2018 or later you can check its specs to see if PPS is supported.

-If your devices don’t support PPS this tech will have no effect charge performance.
-And with this model you’ll be future proofed for a future PPS device.
+If your devices don’t support PPS this tech will not affect charge performance.
+And with this model, you’ll be future-proofed for a future PPS device.

 Other Fast Charging Standards Over USB-C

 Besides USB Power Delivery this charger’s USB-C also supports Apple 2.4A, Samsung Adaptive Fast Charging, and Huawei FCP.
 That allows it to offer other fast charging options to older Samsung and iPhone models.
 As well as most Huawei phones.
 But the presence of these standards over USB-C is against USB-C specifications.
 Chargers with similar configurations have been around for years without issue.
 But we don’t know what the future holds.